 How to Get in Shape

 Getting in shape takes more than doing crunches or sit-ups, no matter how many you might do.
 To lose weight and get in shape, you must eat fewer calories than you burn through activity — it's a simple strategy known as "Calories in, calories out."
 That catchphrase, however, doesn't tell the whole story.

 To truly be "in shape," you need to focus on eating nutrient-rich, satiating foods.
 This includes an abundance of colorful produce, plenty of fiber and lots of lean protein, including chicken, fish and legumes.
 You also need to decrease the amount of added sugar you're consuming, as well as salt and saturated fats.

 Your Exercise Routine

 Additionally, schedule in at least two strength-training sessions per week.
+Increased lean muscle mass burns more calories at rest.
 During this time, lift weights — or use weight machines or bodyweight — to target all parts of the body, including arms, back and shoulders, legs and glutes and the core muscles of the abdomen, lower back and hips.

 Superior Ab Exercises